 Who are the biggest influences on your career?

 My dad.
-Through his way of life and through how he brought us up, he’s taught us that no matter how hard things get, you never give up, and that’s the type of behavior you need to be a marathon runner.
+Through his way of life and through how he brought us up, he’s taught us that no matter how hard things get, you never give up, and that’s the type of behaviour you need to be a marathon runner.
 Also my coach Dick, I remember as a youngster he used to coach Lisa Ondieki and I remember thinking it was amazing watching her at the Olympics.
 She’s got the same name as me and I wanted to be her and to be coached by Dick – and now I’m living that dream.

 Can you pick a career highlight?